Helping You to Heal Yourself

 Bowen Technique, Tensegrity Medicine, Massage Therapy in Columbia, Missouri

 Hi!
-I'm Peter Spotts, a licensed massage therapist specializing in pain relief, injury treatment, and release of chronic conditions using a variety of integrated approaches to help your body heal: Bowenwork, Massage therapy, and a Combined Modality Therapy called Tensegrity Medicine.
+I'm Peter Spotts, a licensed massage therapist specializing in pain relief, injury treatment, deep relaxation, and release of chronic conditions using a variety of integrated approaches to help your body heal.
 Treatment is customized to each client, to help you get the best results.
 Scroll down to learn more, or click on the "Learn More" menu for more detail.

 I work with a team of great therapists at Hawthorn Health, at Forum Boulevard and Chapel Hill Road.
 Lower entrance of Lexington building in "The Colonies."